-As crisis deepens, Congress close on economic rescue deal
+As crisis deepens, Congressional rescue deal teeters

-WASHINGTON (AP) — Close to a deal, negotiators from Congress and the White House were set to resume talks Sunday, racing to push a $1.4 trillion economic rescue package across the finish line in the face of dire warnings about hospitals across the nation not having the supplies needed to handle an expected surge of coronavirus patients.
+WASHINGTON (AP) — Top-level negotiations between Congress and the White House teetered Sunday on a ballooning nearly $1.4 trillion economic rescue package, as President Donald Trump called for a deal to steady a nation shuttered by the coronavirus pandemic.
+Treasury Secretary Mnuchin indicated an agreement was within reach, but congressional Democratic leaders raised concerns ahead of a meeting at the Capitol.

-With a population on edge, societal norms rewritten and financial markets teetering, all sides indicated they hoped the agreement would provide some relief against the pandemic’s twin health and economic crises, now believed likely to stretch for several months.
+With a population on edge, societal norms rewritten and financial markets teetering, all sides were hoping for an agreement that would provide some relief against the pandemic’s twin health and economic crises, now believed likely to stretch for several months.

 In the hours before the closed-door talks were to convene in an otherwise empty Capitol, President Donald Trump’s lead negotiator said the plan was meant to prop up the nation’s weakened economy for the next 10 to 12 weeks.